tmnestor/hierarchical_VIT/README.md

 5. **Apple Silicon users**: Add the `--use-cpu` flag when using Macs with M1/M2 chips to avoid device mismatch errors.

+6. **Limited memory environments**: Add `--workers 1` or `-w 1` flag to avoid "Bus error" crashes due to insufficient shared memory (shm).

-6. **For production**: Use the identified optimal temperature from F1-optimized sweep results.
+7. **For production**: Use the identified optimal temperature from F1-optimized sweep results.

-7. **For model updates**: When changing model architectures (e.g., Swin to SwinV2), recalibrate and find new optimal temperatures.
+8. **For model updates**: When changing model architectures (e.g., Swin to SwinV2), recalibrate and find new optimal temperatures.

 ## 📚 Core Modules